Significance Testing in Simple Charts & Simple Tables (CX)

 - Does the Midwest group actually have higher satisfaction scores than the West group?

-- Which of my five segments had higher or lower than typical scores on this metric?
+- Which of my 5 segments had higher or lower than typical scores on this metric?

-With significance testing in simple line charts and simple tables, you can discover what data changes matter most.
+With significance testing, you can discover which data changes matter most.

 Available Widgets and Metrics